 Breaching “Duty of Care”, Causation, and Physical Injuries

 The second element of negligence for California slip and fall cases is whether the property owner has breached the duty of care.
 This is fairly easy to determine since it asks whether the property owner has, for example, failed to clean up a spill that they should have cleaned up.
 If the property owner has successfully cleaned up the spill, there is no liability even if someone later falls in the exact same place where the spill once was.

 The third element to consider is “causation,” which asks whether the person’s injuries are actually caused by the duty breached by the property owner.
 For example, even if a grocery store has failed to clean up spilled milk that they should have cleaned up, if a shopper at the store falls because of some other reason—like, a medical issue, or they simply trip over their own feet—the store is not liable for that person’s injury, even if it happens next to, or on top of, the spilled milk.
 For this reason, many stores, hotels, and offices have cameras and record video to track exactly how customers or guests actually injured themselves.

 Finally, did the injured party actually suffer any injuries?
 Usually these injuries need to be physical—simply being inconvenienced or annoyed at falling is not enough to sue the property owner in a slip and fall case, although sometimes even minor physical injuries might be enough to justify a legal case.

 As with most legal issues, slip and fall cases in California can be complicated and specific to the facts of what happened.
-That is why it is important to consult a lawyer who can help determine what happened, and the legal rights and remedies that may be available.
+That is why it is important to consult an experienced slip and fall lawyer who can help determine what happened, and the legal rights and remedies that may be available.